Rip Taylor: Early career

 Taylor's career in show business began when he joined the U.S. Army, where he started performing stand-up in clubs and restaurants abroad while also performing for the troops.
 After his military service, and back in the U.S., he focused on a nightclub career.
 His mainstay material was "pantomiming records"; his favorites were Yiddish folk songs and Spike Jones tunes.
 He said that ended one day when the record player broke, "I haven't shut up since."
 In the mid-1950s he worked the strip clubs all along the Eastern coast of the U.S. Although much of his material included jokes stolen from acts he saw in USO shows, his first signature piece would be to pretend to cry while begging the audience for laughs.
 He found he could get a bigger response that way.

-His bookings started to get more upscale and he played all over Miami Beach, Florida, which had become a winter destination for the wealthy.
-Taylor was also a mainstay in the summer playground of the wealthy in the Catskill Mountains.
-A booking agent from The Ed Sullivan Show attended his show one night.
-Taylor first appeared on the show in 1961 and made about twenty appearances.
+As he got more upscale bookings, he played at winter resorts in Miami Beach, Florida, and in the summer resorts in Catskill Mountains.
+Taylor first appeared on The Ed Sullivan Show in 1961 and made about twenty subsequent appearances.
 Sullivan would forget his name, saying "Get me the crying comedian."

 Television and film

 In addition to the Ed Sullivan Show, Taylor appeared on The Jackie Gleason Show in several guest appearances during the 1963–1964 season as "the crying comedian".
 Taylor's signature confetti tossing gag came from an appearance in the 1960s The Merv Griffin Show where he was bombing as a stand-up comedian.
 "I did props and I was 'The Prop comedian.'
 I was dying like hell on Merv Griffin's show.
 The jokes were dumb, and I tore the five by eight cards, threw them up in the air and it became confetti," he recalled.
 "I knocked over his desk, walked up the aisle, went to Sardi's and said, 'Well, that's the end of my television career.'
 I went home that night.
 Their switchboard had lit up.
 They said, 'Get the guy that went crazy!'"

 Taylor became somewhat of a fixture in Las Vegas.
-He was the opener for Eleanor Powell's dance-focused revue, and would go on to warm up audiences for headliners Frank Sinatra, Sammy Davis Jr., Ann-Margret, Debbie Reynolds, Frankie Laine, Judy Garland and The Kingston Trio.
+He was the opener for Eleanor Powell's dance-focused revue, and would go on to warm up audiences for headliners Frank Sinatra, Sammy Davis Jr., Ann-Margret, Debbie Reynolds, Frankie Laine, Judy Garland, and The Kingston Trio.
 In the 1970s he won Las Vegas Entertainer of the Year three times.

 He appeared in two 1968 episodes of The Monkees as well as having a cameo in their 1969 special 33 1/3 Revolutions per Monkee.
-He continued to work as a voice performer in the 1970s cartoon series Here Comes the Grump, as the title character, and in the second edition of The Addams Family cartoon series in 1992, as the voice of Uncle Fester.
+He continued to work as a voice performer in the 1970s cartoon series Here Comes the Grump as the title character, and in the second edition of The Addams Family cartoon series in 1992 as the voice of Uncle Fester.